Plisio/virtuemart-plugin/README.md

-Plisio Cryptocurrence Payment Gateway for VirtueMart
+VM Payment - Plisio Cryptocurrency Payment Gateway
 =====================================================

 This plugin allows stores using the VirtueMart shopping cart system to accept cryptocurrency payments via the Plisio gateway.